AudioEditSurvey/AudioEditSurvey/README.md

 Figure 1: Organization of the survey.

-The survey is organized around four main perspectives: **editing tasks**, **foundation-model architectures**, **learning paradigms**, and **resources**.
-It first introduces the scope and taxonomy of audio editing, then reviews foundation-model paradigms and representative methods from both training-based and training-free perspectives, and finally summarizes datasets, data construction tools, evaluation protocols, and future challenges.

 ### Taxonomy of Audio Editing

-Figure 2: A high-level taxonomy of audio editing.

-To systematically organize audio editing in the foundation-model era, we categorize existing tasks according to the primary layer of audio information edited by the model.
-The taxonomy contains three representative categories:

 | Category | Definition | Representative Editing Goals |
 |---|---|---|